Skip to Content

 They require a little bit more cat care than other breeds because they need to be bathed weekly in order to keep their coats from getting oily and attracting dirt.

-These cats have wonderfully affectionate personalities and are often found shadowing their loved ones.
-Peterbald cats love attention and are very active cats in general, as well as being very loyal and loving.
+These cool cats have wonderfully affectionate personalities and are often found shadowing their loved ones.
+Peterbald cats love attention and are very active in general, as well as loyal and loving.
 Their personalities are regularly likened to that of canines.

 So if you haven’t decided whether you’re more of a cat or a dog person, the Peterbald is a great choice of cat companion and it is unlikely that you’ll find many other examples of this cool cat breed in your neighborhood!